chgzm/minic/README.md

 # minic
 - Mini C compiler written in C.
+- minic can compile source code of minic itself.
-- The purpose of this project is to learn C language and compiler, so far from complete implementation.
+- The purpose of this project is to learn C language and compiler, so far from complete implementation (for now).
+- For simplicity, minic does not call free().

 # Build
 ```